Skip to main content

 • Describe how the members of Quetzal engage in artistic citizenship.

-• Engage in artistic citizenship (through music).
+• Engage in artistic citizenship by creating and performing music.

 • 30+ minutes